philc/book-notes/engineering/an elegant puzzle - will larson.md

     * You must be able to frame the role's work without referencing other existing roles in order for it to succeed long-term.
 Roles should not be framed as support.
-  * Brittle organization: As you move away from generalized roles and toward specialists (to gain efficiency), your organization becomes brittle because it more single points of failure.
+  * Brittle organization: As you move away from generalized roles and toward specialists (to gain efficiency), your organization becomes brittle because it has more single points of failure.